Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sociability

-It is not common to find a Swedish Vallhund in a shelter, so many decide to adopt one of these pups from a breeder.
-If this is your choice, make sure to vet the breeder appropriately to guarantee that they treat their dogs well.
+Swedish Vallhunds are challenging to find in America.
+Their price reflects that, and you will often be put on a waiting list if you express an interest in adopting one.
+It is not common to find a Swedish Vallhund in a shelter, so many decide to adopt one from a breeder.
+However, you must vet the breeder appropriately to guarantee that they treat their dogs well.

-Any high-standard breeder will be fine with giving you a tour around their breeding facilities.
-They should take you through each part of the area that the dogs are kept in or allowed into so you can be assured that the dogs have been treated well.
+Any high-standard breeder will be fine with giving you a tour of their breeding facilities.
+They should take you through each part of the area where the dogs are kept or allowed so you can be assured that they have been treated well.

 With a purebred dog like a Swedish Vallhund, the breeder should always have papers and certifications to prove their lineage.
-You can also ask to see the vet records for the puppy’s parents if you want to be aware of any genetic predispositions for health issues.
+You can also ask to see the vet records for the puppy’s parents to look for genetic predispositions for health issues.

 3 Little-Known Facts About the Swedish Vallhund

 What came first, the Corgi or the Swedish Vallhund?
-Nobody can know for sure, but it does answer why these two dogs look so similar.
+Nobody knows, but it answers why the two dogs look so similar.
 Between the 8th and 11th centuries, the Vikings worked their way through enormous swaths of Britain, conquering and settling vast areas.

 A Swedish Vallhund’s similarities to a Corgi don’t end with their charming good looks.
 They are also used and bred for much the same purpose.
-Vallhunds were used in western Sweden as a sheepherder, working on farms to collect and disperse the sheep and the cattle.
+Vallhunds were used in western Sweden as sheepherders, working on farms to collect and disperse sheep and cattle.

-The Swedish Vallhund was not a widely recognized breed for many years.
-Their ancient lineage almost died out until Mr. Bjorn von Rosen began to save the older dog breeds of Sweden and launched a program specifically for these dogs in 1942.
+For many years, the Swedish Vallhund was not a widely recognized breed.
+Their ancient lineage almost died out until Bjorn von Rosen began to save the older dog breeds of Sweden and launched a program specifically for them in 1942.

 Only six years later, in 1980, the United Kennel Club allowed the formation of the Swedish Vallhund Society.
 Their spread continued to progress to North America with their growing popularity, and they were made a part of the Foundation Stock Service in 1999.
 Then, in 2005, they were approved by the AKC and put into the Miscellaneous Class, later changed to the Herding class.